strawberrylin/AlienWar/README.md

 # AlienWar
-A project Ilearned from the book 《Python Crash course A Hands-On, Project-Based Introduction to Programming》
+A project I learned from the book 《Python Crash course A Hands-On, Project-Based Introduction to Programming》